 - and the passphrase will be stored in the git repo you use to manage your deploy.

-The solution to the first issue is to use something like the deployment.keys
+The solution to the first issue is to use something like the deployment.keys option that is

 supported by most deployment tools.